homeJANTOKOI Uozu Festival 2025

 Serikomi Choroku Street Dance

-One of the main events of the Uozu Festival, the Serikomi Choroku Odori Street Dance, will begin on Sun, Aug.
-4th at 18:00!
-The location is from the Kamimuraki Intersection to Uozu Station.
+One of the main events of the Uozu Festival, the Serikomi Choroku Odori Street Dance, will begin on Aug.9 !
 The Serikomi Choroku, which has been passed down since the Edo Period, is a dance that is very fast paced to match the rhythm of the music.
 The dance is very energetic and can appear to be almost like a butterfly dance to those who see it!
 Please come and see the exciting performance!

 UO!JAZZ Is a Leisurely Seaside Outdoor Festival (Free Admission)

-This year marks the seventh anniversary of the UO!JAZZ festival.
+This year marks the 9th anniversary of the UO!JAZZ festival.
 When the sun has set, you can expect a pleasant and entertaining musical performance!
 The live climax features a super session from the live performers!
 Fireworks are sent up in the background making this event even better!
 This year, come and join us for an exciting and amazing time!
 Latest information can be found on our official website.
-Sat, Aug.
-3rd from 16:30.
-Held at a special venue in front of the Roadside Station Shinkiro “Kaze no Chiheisen” Wind Horizon monument.
-(Free entry) Please check the UO!JAZZ official website for more details.
+This year, the event will be held on Saturday, August 8 !
+Please check the UO!JAZZ official website for more details.

 Candlelight road will lead you to the seaside venue by gentle light.